reetp/smeserver-letsencrypt/README.md

 expand-template /etc/letsencrypt.sh/config.sh
 cat /etc/letsencrypt.sh/config.sh

+If you want a hook script to push changes

+db configuration setprop letsencrypt hookScript enabled
+db configuration setprop letsencrypt user someuser
+db configuration setprop letsencrypt host 1.2.3.4 db configuration setprop letsencrypt path //some/remote/local/path

 Create or test create certificates (files is in the path so should be OK)

+If the hookScript is enabled then just do : letsencrypt.sh -c

+If hookScript is not enbaled you will need :

   /sbin/e-smith/signal-event domain-modify
   /sbin/e-smith/signal-event email-update